Kyle Kuzma Player Props: Wizards vs. Hawks

 Kyle Kuzma Insights vs. the Hawks

-- On the glass, the Hawks are ranked 26th in the league, giving up 44.9 rebounds per game.
+- Defensively, the Hawks are 21st in the NBA, conceding 117.1 points per contest.

-- The Hawks allow 25.4 assists per game, 14th-ranked in the league.
+- The Hawks allow 44.8 rebounds per game, ranking 25th in the NBA.

+- Looking at assists, the Hawks are ranked 15th in the NBA, allowing 25.5 per game.

-- The Hawks allow 11.8 made 3-pointers per game, seventh-ranked in the NBA.
+- The Hawks are the seventh-ranked team in the NBA at allowing threes, conceding 11.8 made 3-pointers per game.

 Kyle Kuzma vs. the Hawks